 Physical Therapy and Daily Stretching

-Physical therapy has been shown to improve long-term outcomes for people with AS.
+Physical therapy has been shown to improve long-term outcomes for people with Ankylosing Spondylitis.
 It is an important part of an overall treatment plan.
 The right stretching and exercises can improve stiffness in the back, especially the kind that’s worse in the morning.
 Daily stretching and exercise can help improve posture and keep the joints in the back moving properly.
 It can also protect the joints by strengthening the muscles around them.

 Surgical Treatment in Severe Cases